Convert GIF to JPG

 - JPG is already selected as the target; tune the quality slider if you like (default 82).

-- Convert, compare the before/after, and download.
+- Convert, compare the before/after, and save.
 Animated GIFs are split into one JPG image per frame and packed as a ZIP.

 Why convert to this format?

-OptImg runs the same Rust codecs desktop tools use, compiled to WebAssembly, so you get desktop-grade JPG output at a sensible default (quality 82) — adjustable at any time — without ever uploading your image.
+OptImg runs the same high-quality engines desktop tools use, so you get desktop-grade JPG output at a sensible default (quality 82), adjustable at any time, without ever uploading your image.

-Everything happens locally: your GIF is decoded, re-encoded to JPG and handed straight back as a download.
-No server sees a single byte, which is why there's no queue and no file-size cap.
+Your GIF is decoded, re-encoded to JPG and handed straight back, ready to save, all in an instant on your device: no server sees a single byte, which is why there's no queue and files can be as large as your device can handle.

 Frequently asked questions